Dog Allergens & How to Help Manage Them at Home

 Where do allergens from dogs come from, exactly?

-The primary culprit behind dog allergies is the Can f 1 and Can f 2 proteins, which are present in dog saliva, dander and urine.
+According to the National Institute of Environmental Health Sciences, the primary culprits behind dog allergies are the Can f 1 and Can f 2 proteins, which are present in dog saliva, dander and urine.
 This protein is transferred to their fur and skin, eventually becoming airborne as dander.
 These tiny allergen particles can float through the air and settle on various surfaces within the home, including furniture, carpets and clothing.
-As a result, even brief contact with these surfaces can trigger allergic reactions, making it challenging to avoid exposure to dog allergens.2
+As a result, even brief contact with these surfaces can trigger allergic reactions, making it challenging to avoid exposure to dog allergens2.

 What you need